 While we have an effective shelf registration statement on Form S-3 (the "Shelf Registration Statement") to conduct securities offerings from time to time, for so long as our public float is less than \$75 million, our ability to utilize the Shelf Registration Statement to raise capital is limited, as further described below.
-The Shelf Registration Statement registers the offer and sale of shares of our Class A common stock, preferred stock, \$0,0001 par value per share (the "preferred stock"), depository shares representing our preferred stock, warrants to purchase shares of our Class A common stock, preferred stock that may be issued by us in a maximum aggregate amount of up to \$200 million.
-In August 2021, we filed a prospectus supplement and setablished an "4"-the-market" equity offering program (the "ATM Program") that provides for the sale of shares of our Class A common stock having an aggregate offering price of up to \$50 million, from time to time.
-However, we may be unable to access the capital market sbecause of current market volatility and the performance of our stock price.
+The Shelf Registration Statement registers the offer and sale of shares of our Class A common stock, preferred stock, \$0,0001 par value per share (the "preferred stock"), depository shares representing our preferred stock, warrants to purchase shares of our Class A common stock, preferred stock that may be issued by us in a maximum aggregate amount of up to \$ 200 million.
+In August 2021, we filed a prospectus supplement and established an "4"-the-market" equity offering program (the "ATM Program") that provides for the sale of shares of our Class A common stock having an aggregate offering price of up to \$50 million, from time to time.
+However, we may be unable to access the capital market shecause of current market volatility and the performance of our stock price.

 On March 31, 2022, the date on which our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 (the "2021 Annual Report") was filed with the SEC, the Shelf Registration Statement became subject to the offering limits set forth in Instruction 1.B.6 because our public float was less than \$75 million.
 For so long as our public float is less than \$75 million.
 For so long as our public float is less than \$75 million.
 For so long as our public float is less than \$75 million.
 For so long as our public float is less than \$75 million.
 For so long as our public float is less than \$75 million.
 For so long as our public float is less than \$75 million.
-For so long as our public float is less than \$75 million.
-For so long as our public float is less than \$75 million.
-For so long as our public float is less than \$75 million.
-Be during any 12 consecutive months may not exceed one-third of our public float.
-Since the launch of the ATM program in August 2021 and through care per of our Class A common stock which generated gross proceeds of approximately \$1.2 million and we paid feets to the sales agent of approximately \$0.4 million.
+Be during any 12 consecutive months may not exceed one-chird of our public float.
+Since the launch of the ATIM program in August 2021 and through cape so of our Class A common stock which generated gross proceeds of approximately \$1.27 million.
 In light of our low cash position, we have been forced to sell stock under our ATM program at prices that may not otherwise be attractive and are dilutive.
 We have sold \$2.2 million in securities pursuant to Instruction 1.B.6 in the 12 calendar months preceding the date of filling of this Quarterly Report on Form 10-Q. Due to the untimely filling of our Quarterly period ended March 31, 2023 we are unable to issue additional shares of Class A common stock pursuant to the ATM Program or otherwise use the Shelf Registration Statement for a period of 12 months, which will limit our liquidity options in the capital markets.

-Common Stock and Warrant Offerings
+Common Stock and Warrant Offering: